An Energy-Based Mechanism for Compositional Behavior: Results

-where the second term is the expected cost and the last term, being constant, does not affect the minimization and can be dropped.
-This is however the expected free energy objective of~\cite{AS-HJ-KF-GR:25}, thereby connecting \ModelFrame~to active inference~\cite{TB-KF:19} and, in turn, to KL control, control as inference~\cite{ET:09,MB-MT:12,HK-VC-MO:12} and maximum diffusion (MaxDiff) reinforcement learning~\cite{TB-AP-TM:24}.
-This is notable because MaxDiff generalizes the MaxEnt approach~\cite{TB-AP-TM:24,BDZ-AM-JAB-AKD:08} and inherits its desirable properties.
+In Eq.~\ref{eqn:free_energy}, the second term is the expected cost and the last term can be dropped from the optimization.
+The resulting functional is minimized to find optimal policies under the free energy principle, see, e.g.,~\cite{AS-HJ-KF-GR:25_new}.
+This variational free energy {is also minimized} across active inference, KL control, control as inference and maximum entropy learning frameworks~\cite{TB-KF:19,ET:09,MB-MT:12,HK-VC-MO:12,BDZ-AM-JAB-AKD:08,TP-GP-KF:22}.
+The optimization also naturally arises in the context of variational inference, where the weights serve as variational parameters.

-Despite its simple formulation, \ModelFrame~provides an overarching framework that embeds a broad class of decision-making problems within a mixture-of-primitives setting.
-Notably, the optimal policy in \ModelFrame~is obtained by combining primitives.
-The entropic regularizer is the key theoretical ingredient underlying the emergence of softmax gating mechanisms.
-Specifically, the entropy term enforces that the optimal weights are determined through a softmax gating mechanism, whereas models without this term (i.e., with $\eps = 0$) lack this desirable structure~\cite{FR-EG-GR:25}.
-Next, we derive the continuous-time dynamical system solver of \ModelFrame~(\ModelFlow) and its neural implementation (\ModelNet).